Skip to main content

 For the last step, you’ll need to add up all your expenses and compare the amount to your income.
 Ideally, your income amount will be higher - or at least the same - as your outgoings.

 If this isn’t the case and your spending is more than your income, don’t panic.
 Instead, go over your expenses again and make some adjustments.
 Start by reviewing your variable expenses and make some adjustments where you can.
-For example, can you reduce the amount you spend on entertainment each month?
+For example, can you reduce the amount you spend on eating out each month?

 Now you're budgeting